frothers/Frothers-FC/content/posts/2026/2026-winter-game-6.md

 The *Goodfellas* started getting a bit lippy at the prospect of dropping points to the leagues whipping boys and made for an interesting ending to the game.

 **Shokoohi**, somehow finding himself at centreback, obviously put some money on the bookies at halftime for some disciplinary action.
-Flying out into midfield he picked up what appeared to be a telegra[...]
+Flying out into midfield he picked up what appeared to be a telegram from the ref.

 Another late challenge and it was another booking.
 Another Red for **Farshid**.
 But he wasn't done..